- Academic Advising

 - Special Collections at the HemisFair Park Campus – Located within the Institute of Texan Cultures.

-CollectionsThe libraries’ collections include well over a million books, and so much more.
-UTSA students and faculty have access to thousands of e-books, e-journals and online databases.
-In addition, the libraries offer a rich collection of DVDs, CDs and other audiovisual items, educational curriculum materials, maps, musical scores, and more.
+UTSA students and faculty have access to millions of e-books, e-journals and online databases.
+In addition, the libraries offer a rich collection of DVDs, CDs and other audiovisual items, educational curriculum materials, books, maps, musical scores, and more.

-In addition to general collections, UTSA Libraries’ Special Collections houses the University’s “treasures”—rare books, personal papers, and other one-of-a-kind historical items documenting the people, history, life and literature of San Antonio and South Texas.
-There are three units within Special Collections: Rare Books, Manuscripts, and University Archives, the unit charged with collecting, preserving, and making available the important historical records of UTSA.
-The Special Collections Reading rooms are located on the fourth floor of JPL and at the HemisFair Park Campus.
+In addition to general collections, UTSA Libraries’ Special Collections houses the university’s own archives as well as its “treasures”—rare books, personal papers, and other one-of-a-kind historical items documenting the people, history, life and literature of San Antonio and South Texas.
+Special Collections reading rooms are located on the fourth floor of JPL and at the HemisFair Park Campus.

 The UTSA Libraries offer: